RomeoSilvestri/University/README.md

 ## Text Mining on Rock Sub-Genres
 ### R - June 2021
+The objective of this project is to analyze the disparities in lyrics across various rock sub-genres including Folk, Glam, Grunge, Punk, Alternative, and Progressive.
+The approach consists of 4 main sections:
+- Pre-Processing
+- Exploratory Analysis & Sentiment Analysis
+- Topic Modeling with LDA
+- Predictive Models: Naive Bayes, Random Forest, SVM

+Initially, the aim is to examine the similarities and differences between lyrics within these sub-genres, both qualitatively and quantitatively, using text mining techniques to identify the positive and negative connotations of words from the lyrics.
+The primary objective is to develop models that predict the sub-genre based on the analyzed text, and assess their predictive performance in terms of accuracy.

 ## The Effect of Migration on Population Dynamics with Application to Italian Provinces
 ### Bachelor's Thesis - R - October 2020
 To understand the phenomenon of migration movements, it is essential to first define what is meant by migration, as there can be various specifications, each with its own characteristics and associated effects.
-According to Istat, the most relevant migration events at the demographic level are those, treated as flow data, that coincide with registrations or cancellations from the registry office due to a change of residence.
+According to ISTAT, the most relevant migration events at the demographic level are those, treated as flow data, that coincide with registrations or cancellations from the registry office due to a change of residence.
 Migration therefore has an impact on the size and structure of the resident population by age and gender; it also has economic, social, and cultural implications for the territories concerned.

 Migration movements occur between political or administrative territorial areas, whose boundaries must be well defined.
 In general, internal migrations within national borders (for example, between municipalities, provinces, or regions) are distinguished from external migrations, the so-called international migrations.